 - Earthquakes

-You will note that sickness and sudden death are considered acts of God.
-Those are important in car accident situations.
+Sickness and sudden death are considered acts of God and are important in car accident situations.
 For example, imagine that someone is driving, and they suddenly have a heart attack.
-They likely are not going to be able to control their vehicle while having the heart attack.
-If they run into your car, they might have a defense to your claims for injuries and damage because an act of God was occurring, and that was why the crash happened.
+They likely are not going to be able to control their vehicle.
+If they hit your car they might have a defense to your claims for injuries and damage because an act of God occurred and caused the accident.

-Georgia code also notes explicitly that “This expression excludes all idea of human agency.”
-What does that mean?
-Generally, it means that the accident could not have happened by the intervention of man.
-For instance, imagine that a driver loses control of their car in a large puddle and runs into your vehicle.
+Georgia code explicitly notes “this expression excludes all ideas of human agency.”
+Generally, this means that the accident could not have happened by the intervention of man.
+For instance, imagine that a driver loses control of their car in a large puddle and crashes into your vehicle.
 The puddle itself was an act of God, but the driver’s inability to control his vehicle wasn’t.

 If the act of God itself didn’t cause your accident, then it won’t be a valid defense for an insurance company.